bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 {% include message_box.html type="note" title="Managing version and build numbers for iOS" content=" iOS apps have both a version number and a build number info.
 You can manage the version number manually, and [set the build number automatically](/builds/build-numbering-and-app-versioning/#setting-the-cfbundleversion-and-cfbundleshortversionstring-of-an-ios-app), to the `BITRISE_BUILD_NUMBER`, for example, with the [Set Xcode Project Build Number](https://www.bitrise.io/integrations/steps/set-xcode-build-number) Step. "%}

-## Using git tags for versioning
+### Using git tags for versioning

 If you don't want to store the version in the code, you can use git tags for versioning.
 It doesn't require a commit to be pushed, only `git tag x.x.x && git push origin tags/x.x.x`.

 This method suits web projects with continuous deployment the most, where a version number wouldn’t mean much in the code.

-## Auto-generating a commit
+### Auto-generating a commit

 As discussed above, you cannot push code if you are in detached head state.
-In this case you can auto-generate a commit to increase the version number AND use our [Skip CLI](/builds/triggering-builds/skipping-a-given-commit-or-pull-request/) feature which will prevent a build from being triggered.
+In this case you can auto-generate a commit to increase the version number AND use our [Skip C](/builds/triggering-builds/skipping-a-given-commit-or-pull-request/)I feature which will prevent a build from being triggered.

+{% include message_box.html type="important" title="Skipping a commit" content="If you push back the generated version bump commit, and you have a webhook which starts a build on [bitrise.io](https://www.bitrise.io/) for code changes, that push will also start a build, leading to a potential infinite build cycle!
+You can fix this by using the [Skip CI](/builds/triggering-builds/skipping-a-given-commit-or-pull-request/#skipping-a-commit) feature and skip the auto-generated commit."%}

 {% include message_box.html type="warning" title="Careful with auto-generating a commit" content="We recommend careful configuration before applying this method, such as who can push to where, required code reviews.
 You can also use GitHub’s protected branches feature enabling every protection feature they have (for example, every Pull Request has to be up to date with the master branch before it could be merged).
 Once properly configured, this solution can work really well for continuous delivery.
 On the downside, please note, the configuration takes quite some time and effort while ensuring code consistency."%}